East China's Anhui Province reports one COVID-19 case

 Lan, a 50-year-old man, was found to be a close contact of a confirmed case reported in Shanghai on Monday.
 Before returning to Yingshang County in Fuyang on Nov.
 5, Lan worked as a porter at the Shanghai Pudong International Airport.

 As of 11 a.m. on Tuesday, local authorities have established 34 close contacts of the Fuyang case.
-The first 17 people have been sampled for nucleic acid tests, with 16 testing negative and one awaiting results.
+The first 17 people have been sampled for nucleic acid tests, all testing negative and put under quarantine.

+The epidemic prevention and control headquarters in Fuyang said that disinfection had been carried out in four residential communities where Lan and his close contacts live, with a total of 3,910 samples collected from residents for testing as of 3:30 p.m. on Tuesday.

+The Yingshang People's Hospital on Monday carried out thorough disinfection and nucleic acid tests on a total of 2,717 medical staff, hospitalized patients, and those who accompanied them, according to Fang Kunpeng, deputy head of the county.